 tests? eg. PSA?

-The medical services plan (MSP) governs what tests covered, and
+The medical services plan (MSP) governs what tests are covered, and which tests

 No. If you require testing on the